Filtration: Biofilms

 Biofilms are often complex communities of bacteria, phages, yeasts and often more complex organisms including protozoa, rotifers and annelids which form dynamic and complex, frequently gelatinous films on wet substrates.
 Such biofilms coat the rocks of most rivers and the sea and they provide the key filtration capability of the Schmutzdecke on the surface of slow sand filters and the film on the filter media of trickling filters which are used to create potable water and treat sewage respectively.

 An example of a biofilm is a biological slime, which may be found in lakes, rivers, rocks, etc. The utilization of single- or dual-species biofilms is a novel technology since natural biofilms are sluggishly developing.
 The use of biofilms in the biofiltration process allows for the attachment of desirable biomass and critical nutrients to immobilized support.
 So that water may be reused for various processes, advances in biofiltration methods assist in removing significant volumes of effluents from wastewater.

 Systems for biologically treating wastewater are crucial for enhancing both human health and water quality.
 Biofilm technology, the formation of biofilms on various filter media, and other factors have an impact on the growth structure and function of these biofilms.
 To conduct a thorough investigation of the composition, diversity, and dynamics of biofilms, it also takes on a variety of traditional and contemporary molecular approaches.

 Filter feeders

 Filter feeders are organisms that obtain their food by filtering their, generally aquatic, environment.
-Many of the protozoa are filter feeders using a range of adaptations including rigid spikes of protoplasm held in the water flow as in the suctoria to various arrangements of beating cillia to direct particles to the mouth including organisms such as Vorticella which have a complex ring of cilia which create a vortex in the flow drafting particles into the oral cavity.
+Many of the protozoa are filter feeders using a range of adaptations including rigid spikes of protoplasm held in the water flow as in the suctoria to various arrangements of beating cilia to direct particles to the mouth including organisms such as Vorticella which have a complex ring of cilia which create a vortex in the flow drafting particles into the oral cavity.
 Similar feeding techniques are used by the Rotifera and the Ectoprocta.
 Many aquatic arthropods are filter feeders.
 Some use rhythmical beating of abdominal limbs to create a water current to the mouth whilst the hairs on the legs trap any particle.
 Others such as some caddis flies spin fine webs in the water flow to trap particles.